-Education fund reserve
+Education reserve

-We appropriate sanctions to our Education fund reserve.
-We use education reserve funds only to educate securities market participants and members of the public about investing, financial matters, or the operation and regulation of securities markets.
+We appropriate sanctions to the Education reserve.
+We use reserve funds only to educate securities market participants and members of the public about investing, financial matters, or the operation and regulation of securities markets.
 We supplement education disbursements by absorbing indirect education costs-for example, staff salaries on education projects-in our operating budget.

-Education fund revenue
+Education revenue